-Brick makes for a wonderful, low maintenance home.
-Yet, depending on the color or colors of the brick, selecting paint for trim can be a difficult task.
+Brick makes for a wonderful, low-maintenance home.
+Yet, depending on the color or colors of the brick, selecting paint for the trim can be a difficult task.
 When thinking of colors for your brick home shutters, which is the right choice?

 Most non-brick homes have a two or three-color color scheme.
 The house is typically painted one shade with the trim painted another.
 An accent color is often used for the door.
 In the case of a brick home, a two-color color scheme is more common.
 Finding those two colors may take time, but is worth the effort.

-Few bricks are one color.
-Closer inspection will reveal different shades and hues mixed in.
+A few bricks are one color.
+Closer inspection will reveal different shades and hues mixed in and there are also possible color changes from one brick to another, as well.
 One of these “hidden” colors may be the correct color for the shutters and trim.
 Another source of color inspiration may be found in the mortar.

-Use contrasting trim color to emphasize the parts of your home you want noticed.
+Use contrasting trim colors to emphasize the parts of your home you want to be noticed.
 To make undesirable features blend in use low-contrast colors.

 Some of the more common brick colors are red, brown, grey, black, and white.
 As stated before, few of these are completely one color.